quicwg/base-drafts/draft-ietf-quic-http.md

-Implementations communicating on a secure channel MUST NOT compress content that includes both confidential and attacker-controlled data unless separate compression dictionaries are used for each source of data.
+Implementations communicating on a secure channel MUST NOT compress content that includes both confidential and attacker-controlled data unless separate compression contexts are used for each source of data.
 Compression MUST NOT be used if the source of data cannot be reliably determined.

 Further considerations regarding the compression of fields sections are described in {{QPACK}}.